-- i.
-The existing linear swale and culvert system along the west side of Old Main Street may be replaced with a sub-surface storm sewer system.
-The feasibility of the storm sewer system will be dependent on the completion of an Engineering Master Plan (Master Plan) for the area.
-This Plan will address the catchment area flows to be intercepted into the new storm sewer, the need for upstream, new development runoff controls and downstream outlet controls and capacity constraints. - ii.
-Future development shall explore opportunities to improve on-site stormwater management.
+- The existing linear swale and culvert system along the west side of Old Main Street shall be replaced with a sub-surface storm sewer system.
+The feasibility of the storm sewer system will be dependent on the completion of a Comprehensive Master Stormwater and Drainage Plan for the area.
+This Plan will address the catchment areas flows to be intercepted into the new storm sewer, the need for upstream, new development runoff controls and downstream outlet controls and capacity constraints. - Future development shall explore opportunities to improve on-site stormwater management.
 Increases in post-development flows may require mitigation.
-This will be evaluated on a case-by-case basis, through the completion of the Master Plan. - iii.
-Future development should incorporate low impact development measures (LIDs) where feasible, to manage stormwater on-site.
+This will be evaluated on a case-by-case basis, through the completion of a Comprehensive Master Stormwater and Drainage Plan. - iii.
+Future development should incorporate low impact development measures (LIDs)

+where feasible, to manage stormwater on-site.
 These could include bioswales, infiltration galleries; rain gardens and soil cells.

-- iv.
+iv.
 LID measures will also be considered within the proposed road right-of-way, including the potential use of permeable pavements in sidewalk areas.
-The feasibility of incorporating low impact development measures should be confirmed through the Master Plan.
+The feasibility of incorporating low impact development measures should be confirmed through the Comprehensive Master Stormwater and Drainage Plan.

-- v.
-In accordance with the Lake Simcoe

-Phosphorus Offsetting Policy, new

-development must control 100% of the

-phosphorus leaving the development site.

-New development must satisfy the policies

-of the Lake Simcoe Phosphorus Offsetting

-Policy, to the satisfaction of the Lake

-Simcoe Region Conservation Authority.